Executive Team

 Aliye Cornish Moore

-Aliye Cornish Moore is an experienced arts executive and performer, and in May 2019 was elected an Associate of the Royal Academy of Music (ARAM) for making a significant contribution to the music profession.
+Aliye Cornish Moore is an experienced arts executive and performer and a graduate of the Royal College of Music and Royal Academy of Music.
+In May 2019 she was elected an Associate of the Royal Academy of Music (ARAM) for making a significant contribution to the music profession.
+In 2025 she graduated from the Oxford Executive Leadership Programme run by the Saïd Business School at the University of Oxford, with one of the highest scores awarded.

 She currently represents the IBO on the Board of Directors for the European Early Music Network (REMA).
 A core belief of hers is that music holds a key to building a stronger society, and this belief finds expression in the IBO's community and participation work.
 In her spare time she enjoys quality time with her family, and getting away from screens.